-Answer: A baseline is an approved program by both parties, used as a benchmark to measure a project's progress.
+Answer: A baseline is an approved program by both parties which is used as a benchmark to measure the progress of a project.

-Question-2: What is the Main Driver of a Project, and how will you get it?
+Question-2: What is the Main Driver of a Project and how you will get it?

-Answer: The main driver consists of significant activities driving the project on the critical path.
-To get it, just go to the last activity, check its driving activity, go to that driving activity, and mark its driving also; the same goes until you reach the first activity.
+Answer: The main driver consists of the significant activities that are driving the project at the critical path.
+To get it just go to last activity and check its driving activity, then go to that driving activity and mark its driving also, same goes until you reach the first activity.
 This is typically done through scheduling software like Primavera P6, Microsoft Project, etc.

-Question-3: How many baselines are allowed in any project, and which baseline decides the project's success or failure?
+Question-3: How many baselines are allowed in any project and which baseline decides the success or failure of the project?

-Answer: A project must have a minimum of one project baseline & that number can go to unlimited.
-But if you find several baselines, that means the planning team is quite inefficient - Avoid it!
+Answer: A project must have a minimum one project baseline & that number can go to unlimited.
+But if you find a number of baselines that means the planning team is quite inefficient - Avoid it!
 The latest baseline defines the success or failure of any project.